S.-S. Chern's study of almost-complex structures on the six-sphere: Introduction

-In this note, I explain Chern's result (see Theorem~\ref{thm: chern}) and give the proof, basically along the lines he originally proposed, but with a few simplifications that became clear in hindsight.
 Once one realizes what Chern's calculation means, there is a way to get to the essential identity without having to carry out the frame adaptations and normalizations that made Chern's original argument somewhat difficult to follow.
 Indeed, one then sees that Chern's argument applies verbatim to prove a more general statement about compatible complex structures on what I have called \emph{elliptic definite almost-symplectic $6$-manifolds}, a class of structures that includes, for example, all strictly nearly-K\"ahler $6$-manifolds.
 In the final section of the note, I make some remarks about these and related matters.